zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

     ```
     Allow group {group name} to manage all-resources in compartment {compartment name}
     Allow group {group name} to use autonomous-database in compartment {compartment name}
-    Allow group {group name} to manage security-assessments in compartment {compartment name}
-    Allow group {group name} to manage user-assessments in compartment {compartment name}
-    Allow group {group name} to read data-safe-work-requests in compartment {compartment name}
     ```

     The first statement allows the user group to create an Autonomous Database in the specified compartment and then register it with Oracle Data Safe.
 The second statement allows the user group to utilize the database within Oracle Data Safe.
-The third and fourth statements allow the user group to create and manage assessments in Security Assessment and User Assessment.
-The fifth statement allows the user group to generate comparison reports in Security Assessment and User Assessment.

 9. Click **Create**.